-Housing Benefit
+Housing Benefit or Universal Credit

-Dependent upon your income, you may be entitled to claim housing benefit to help pay your rent - even if you are in full time employment.
-You can apply for Housing Benefit and Council Tax Support online through our website, www.scambs.gov.uk.
+Dependent upon your income, you may be entitled to claim housing benefit or universal credit to help pay your rent - even if you are in full time employment.
+You can apply for Housing Benefit, Universal Credit and Council Tax Support online through our website, www.scambs.gov.uk/benefits.
 You are also able to report any changes to your existing circumstances there too.

 If you need help filling out the form, we may be able to arrange for someone to visit you and assist you in completing it.

-It is important that you make any claim for housing benefit as soon as possible, because it will usually be paid from the Monday after (providing you are living in the property) your form is received.
+It is important that you make any claim for housing benefit or universal credit as soon as possible because it will usually be paid from the Monday after (providing you are living in the property) your form is received.
 If you submit your claim late you can ask for backdated housing benefit to be considered, although this would only happen if you could provide 'good cause' for not submitting your claim sooner.